 How Much do Dispatchers Get Paid?

-The emergency dispatchers take care of distress calls and work with emergency services like ambulance, fire department or police.
+Emergency dispatchers take care of distress calls and work with emergency services like ambulance, fire department, or police.
 The rates of emergency dispatchers are higher (about $18 an hour), while trucking dispatchers who are employed with a company earn around $15/hour.

 How to Start a Dispatching Home Business

 The trucking and logistics industry has many players.

 As a dispatcher, you play only one of the several important roles.

 As such, when you decide to launch a dispatching home business, you should know the ins and outs of this role already.
 You also need the following:

 - Dispatcher license – Depending on where you’re located, your state may require you to have a high school diploma and go through additional truck dispatching courses.